peterskogsberg/fe-test/README.md

 ## Implementation choices are up to you

 You are free to choose whether to work in a local IDE or an online based one, whether you want to use TypeScript or JavaScript, and how the component will look.
-A mockup is provided as an example.
+SVG icons are provided if you want to use them.

-You can also fetch data any way you want, e.g. fetch, Axios, react-query or even XMLHttpRequest...
+You can also fetch data any way you want, e.g. fetch, Axios, react-query or even XMLHttpRequest.
+The same goes for app-internal data management - React context, Redux, a hook, useState?

 ## Keep calm and code on 👌